• +1-703-684-6777

 www.skydrive2020.com

-A brief history of the company reveals that in September 2012, Tomohiro Fukuzawa formed a volunteer group automotive, drone and aviation industry professionals, who would meet outside of business hours and started discussions by first stating "Let's do something interesting".
-Based on Fukuzawa automotive background, he asked the group a fundamental question, "Why do people move?"
-Eventually, more than 100 ideas were talked about, such as cars which could also be submarines, to small enough cars that could move from room to room, inside a building.
+A brief history of the company starts in September 2012 when Tomohiro Fukuzawa formed a volunteer group automotive, drone and aviation industry professionals, who would meet outside of business hours and started discussions by first stating "Let's do something interesting".
+Based on Fukuzawa's automotive background, he asked the group a fundamental question, "How do people move?"
+Eventually, more than 100 ideas were talked about, such as cars which could also be submarines to small enough cars that could move from room to room, inside a building.

-After a year and a half of discussions, in 2013, the group decided on flying cars.
+After a year and a half of discussions in 2013, the group decided on flying cars.
 The company they formed was called Cartivator.
 The company name was created by combining the word car and cultivate with the definition of cultivate being more towards the word pioneer.
 As the business matured, it became difficult to continue with volunteer workers.
-This why that in July 2018, about 30 people from Cartivator founded the SkyDrive Corporation.
+This is why in July 2018, about 30 people from Cartivator founded SkyDrive Inc. The company originally had plans to make a flying car, a vehicle that can fly in the "Sky" and "Drive" on the road, hence the name SkyDrive.
+However, the company is only making eVTOL passenger aircraft at this time.

 SkyDrive started uncrewed test flights in December 2018.
 In the spring of 2020, the company has confirmed it has been flight testing its full scale eVTOL prototype using pilots since December 2019 through March 2020.
 Since flight testing began in 2018, the company has clocked a grand total of flying over 1,000 crewed and uncrewed prototype flights.
 The flight testing has verified the aircraft can be controlled and be stabilized in gusty wind conditions.
 After the company is satisfied with this round of flight testing, they will build another full scale prototype for more flight tests with crewed and uncrewed flights.

 The SkyDrive aircraft has several safety features.
-One feature is Distributed Electric Propulsion (DEP), which provides safety through redundancy for its passengers.
+One feature is distributed electric propulsion (DEP), which provides safety through redundancy for its passengers.
 DEP means having multiple propellers and motors on the aircraft so if one or more motors or propellers fail, the other working motors and propellers can safely land the aircraft.
 Another safety feature is shock-absorbing seating developed by Cartivator and SkyDrive.

-The company’s goal is to have their passenger eVTOL certified with multiple government aviation authorities and to begin selling the aircraft in 2023.
+The company’s goal is to have their passenger eVTOL certified with multiple government aviation authorities and to begin selling the aircraft in 2025.

 Specifications:

-• Aircraft type: eVTOL and ground vehicle
+• Aircraft type: Two passenger eVTOL concept design aircraft and ground vehicle

 • Capacity: 2 passengers